 Even if your prospect is interested in what you’re offering, they won’t move forward if it’s unclear what they should do next.
 In the body of the email, let them know what to expect: will you contact them again in a few days, or should they respond to your email with any additional information?
 If there’s an action required on their end, spell that out as clearly as possible so there’s no confusion.

 One or two unanswered emails may feel like a clear sign that your contact has lost interest, but don’t give up so easily.
 Many contacts need time and multiple touchpoints before they’re ready to move forward in the sales process.
 As long as you’re being helpful and considerate (read: not annoying), persistence increases the likelihood that you’ll make a successful sale.

 Want a clearer picture of your progress toward your sales goals?
-Get (free!) early access to our powerful sales performance management tool here.
+Create an account here.